-One of the most common issues that you can face as you enjoy your time outside this summer is a heat-related illness.
+One of the most common issues we all can face in a heatwave is a heat-related illness.

 Your body has a natural cooling system that is always working to maintain a safe temperature.
-Sweating helps your body cool down, but when you are exposed to high temperatures and the sun for a long time—working outdoors in the summer, for example—your cooling system has to work harder.
+Sweating helps your body cool down, but when you are exposed to high temperatures and the sun for a long time—working or exercising outdoors, for example—your cooling system has to work harder.

-Your body sends more blood to your skin and away from your muscles, brain and other organs, which can lead to a heat illness.
+In that situation, your body sends more blood to your skin—and away from your muscles, brain and other organs.
+That can lead to a heat illness.

-Heatstroke can cause shock, brain damage, organ failure and even death.
-If you think someone is having a heat stroke, call 911 right away.
+If you think someone is experiencing heatstroke, call 911 right away.

-“The main things to remember are to avoid the hottest hours of the day, typically from 10 a.m. to 4 p.m.; make sure everyone has adequate hydration, especially children and older adults; and know the signs of heat-related illnesses,” said Karen Kuehl, M.D., an emergency medicine physician at Carilion Roanoke Memorial Hospital and a wilderness medicine expert.
+“The main things to remember are to avoid the hottest hours of the day, typically from 10 a.m. to 4 p.m.,” says Karen Kuehl, M.D., an emergency medicine physician at Carilion Roanoke Memorial Hospital and a wilderness medicine expert.
+"Make sure everyone has adequate hydration, especially children and older adults; and know the signs of heat-related illnesses."

 And don’t forget your pets!
-They need the same care and comforts you do on those hot summer days.
+They need the same care and comforts people do on hot days.

-To learn more about the signs and symptoms of heat exhaustion and heatstroke, check out the infographic below.
+Learn more about the signs and symptoms of heat exhaustion and heatstroke from the National Weather Service: